Master of Architecture

 The maximum size for the portfolio is 20 pages (these can be 10 double sided) and 23 cm x 30 cm x 1.5 cm (9” x 12” x ½”).
 Portfolios exceeding these requirements will not be considered.
 Work submitted on CDs or in any other electronic form will not be viewed.
 If working in collaboration with others, please clearly indicate your contribution and responsibility of the submitted work.

 The applicant must send to UBC School of Architecture and Landscape Architecture two official transcripts from all previous post-secondary institutions.
+The transcripts must be in envelopes sealed and endorsed by the issuing institution.
 This includes transcripts from universities attended as an exchange.
 Although credit may appear on the applicant’s home institution, other valuable information appears on the exchange institution transcripts.
 If the applicant is currently completing a degree, any acceptance will be conditional on the successful completion of the degree with requirements as noted.

 If the academic records are in a language other than English or French, translations following the Faculty of Graduate Studies instructions on translation processes must be attached.

-The applicant must send to UBC School of Architecture and Landscape Architecture three letters of reference from referees, preferably academic, who will provide references indicating an assessment of past ability and future success in an architecture program.
+The applicant must send to UBC School of Architecture and Landscape Architecture three letters of reference from referees, preferably academic, who will provide references indicating an assessment of past ability and future success in the program.
+There are two ways referees may submit letters of reference:

-The entire Admissions Committee must review each application in full before final decisions are made, and it is not generally possible to provide an immediate response to inquiries.
-The Committee works in an effective manner, and generally results will be available by the middle of March.
+The entire Admissions Committee must review each application in full before final decisions are made and it is not generally possible to provide an immediate response to inquiries.
+Usually, admission decisions will be available by the middle of March.

 Interest in the program far exceeds the School’s resources and facilities, so the places are awarded on a competitive basis.
 Architecture reserves the right not to accept applicants for admission even though they may meet the entrance requirements.